Go To The Dentist

 • Many children benefit from having visual supports to show them what the steps will be so that they will know what to expect.
 You can draw pictures with check boxes as you go along, or bring a book that you read about going to the dentist and show step-by-step what is happening.

 • You can also purchase visuals that are already made so that you can practice with them at home before you go, and then bring them to the appointment.
-This is a free visual social story that you can follow along with: Dentist Social Story.
-Here are some very reasonably priced pre-made visuals: Visual Aid Booklet, and Going To The Dentist Social Story.

 3. Look at the activity of going to the dentist, and figure out where the stressors could be.
 Then, try to eliminate them by either modifying the activity, or preparing for the possible stressor.